Something to Call Their Own

 “There were a lot of tears, dancing, and cultural chanting going on,” she said.
 “It was really beautiful.

-“When I looked into the eyes of these women, I saw a lot of relief and determination,” Demeble continued.
+“When I looked into the eyes of these women, I saw a lot of relief and determination,” Dembele continued.
 “There’s a drive and a hunger in these women to make this project a success.”

-After being inspired to take part in the program during her junior year, Demeble, who is an architectural studies major, says that the impact of the project — which took its next steps when the women began tending to the crops in early August — still hasn’t registered fully.
+After being inspired to take part in the program during her junior year, Dembele, who is an architectural studies major, says that the impact of the project — which took its next steps when the women began tending to the crops in early August — still hasn’t registered fully.

-“Some days, I don’t quite appreciate the level of work that went into making a project like this a reality,” Demeble said.
+“Some days, I don’t quite appreciate the level of work that went into making a project like this a reality,” Dembele said.
 “Then there are other times that it hits me, and I get moved to tears.
 It’s something I want to do more of.”